 You can show directions to your locations using various services including Google Maps and YourNavigation.
 Some of the other features on offer only with this Pro version include minimaps, mobile optimised maps, HTML5 fullscreen maps, custom Google Maps styling and much more.

 WP Locate has a simple purpose – directing your customers to your location in the simplest and most convenient way possible.
 It’s a compact plugin that lets you add a visual representation of your location on your site.

 You can add your location in no time using easy shortcodes to embed Google maps in no time.
 Once you select the options you want for the location, map output, map height and zoom level, a shortcode is generated and you can use it anywhere you’d like on your site.

 There are two options for the style of your map, either an Iframe map or an Image map.
 The Iframe map can be of any size and the user will have the ability to zoom in or out.
 The Image map is a static map, meaning the user has no zooming options.

 With both styles you can also choose whether to display a Roadmap or a Satellite Image map, besides some other minor features such as modifying the pointer size and colour, map height, map width and even zoom level.

 While MapPress retains its title as the most downloaded and most popular Google Maps plugin for WordPress, there are now a few excellent challengers.
 If you don’t want to pay for MapPress Pro and don’t want a ‘Powered by..’ link on your map consider using similar plugins such as ‘Pronamic Google Maps’ or ‘WP Geo’

-Some plugins from the original list have been removed as of October 2014 since they were either removed from the plugin repository or not updated for a long period of time.
-Some other great new plugins have also been added to our list.
+UPDATE: Some plugins from the original list have been removed as of October 2014 since they were either removed from the plugin repository or not updated for a long period of time.
+Some other great plugins have been added to our list.